 auth_redirect()

-Checks if a user is logged in, if not it redirects them to the login page.
+If the user is not authorized, it redirects them to the login page.

 Pluggable function — this function can be replaced from a plugin.
 It means that this function is defined (works) only after all plugins are loaded (included), but before this moment this function has not defined.
 Therefore, you cannot call this and all functions depended on this function directly from a plugin code.
 They need to be called on plugins_loaded hook or later, for example on init hook.